brandonwolfgang/exploratory-data-analysis/README.md

 # Repo to contain code for Coursera's Exploratory Data Analysis course.

-See '''courseproject1''' for code related to that course project.
+See `courseproject` for code related to that course project.